bookofproofs/bookofproofs.github.io/_sources/history/19th-century/freundlich.md

 * During this period Freundlich planned three further expeditions to observe an eclipse and measure the deflection of light passing close to the sun.
 * However, one to Sumatra in 1929 was completely successful but the value which Freundlich found for the deflection of light was more than that predicted by Einstein's theory.
 * Having one grandparent of the Jewish religion made someone non-Aryan, so this affected Freundlich.
-* It would have been impossible for him to continue in Germany since his wife was Jewish and in addition his wife's sister had died early in 1933 and Freundlich and his wife had become the guardians of his sister-in-law's two young children Hans and Renate (who of course were also Jewish).
 * In Istanbul Freundlich helped create a modern observatory.
 * Eddington had advised the Principal of the University of St Andrews that Freundlich was an outstanding person to both create the department of astronomy and to organise the construction of an observatory.
 * In St Andrews Freundlich fitted in easily.